smritikarn07/Algorithmic-Trading-using-IEX-CLOUD-API/README.md

 A basket of valuation metrics to build a robust quantitive value strategies is considered and stocks are filtered with respect to the lowest percentiles on the following metrics:

 * **Price-to-earnings ratio**: It is the ratio for valuing a company that measures its current share price relative to its earnings per share (EPS).
 It indicates the dollar amount an investor can expect to invest in a company in order to receive $1 of that company's earnings.
 They determine the relative value of a company's shares in an apples-to-apples comparison and can also be used to compare a company against its own historical record or to compare aggregate markets against one another or over time.
+    * Low P/E: Stock is undervalued

 * **Price-to-book ratio**: It is a financial ratio used to compare a company’s current market price to its book value.
 Companies use this ratio to compare a firm's market capitalization to its book value.
 Book Value per Share is the value of the company’s assets as recorded on the balance sheet, minus liabilities, divided by the total number of shares outstanding.
-If the ratio is less than 1, then the stock price is undervalued, when ration is greater than 1, then the stock price is overvalued.
+    * P/B < 1: The stock price is undervalued.

 * **Price-to-sales ratio**: It is a valuation ratio that compares a company’s stock price to its revenues.
-It is an indicator of the value that financial markets have placed on each dollar of a company’s sales or revenues.
+It is an indicator of the value that financial markets or investors have placed on each dollar of a company’s sales or revenues.
+    * Low P/S: The stock price is undervalued.

-* **Enterprise Value (EV)** : Market Cap plus Net debt plus Minorities.
-It is a valuation metric for stocks and is calculated by dividing the company’s market capitalization by the revenue in the most recent year; or, equivalently, divide the per-share stock price by the per-share revenue.
-It is a measure of a company's total value, often used as a more comprehensive alternative to equity market capitalization.
-It includes in its calculation the market capitalization of a company but also short-term and long-term debt as well as any cash on the company's balance sheet.
+* **Enterprise Value (EV)** is a measure of a company's total value, often viewed as a more comprehensive alternative to market capitalization.
+    * EV = Market Capitalization + Total Debt - Cash Reserves
+    * Reflects actual cost of acquiring the entire company

 * **EBITDA** : Reported Earnings Before Interest, Tax, Depreciation and Amortization.

+* **EV/EBITDA** : Signifies how cheap or expensive the company is relative to its earnings.
+    * Low EV/EBITDA : Company is undervalued

- **EV/GP** :Enterprise Value divided by Gross Profit
+ **EV/GP** : Enterprise Value divided by Gross Profit
+    * Low EV/EBITDA : Company is undervalued

 1. **Computing percentiles** of these metrics after pulling raw data.
   * Price-to-earnings ratio